mujahidfa/vue-mafs/README.md

 `<FunctionGraphOfX />`

 - `style` prop is renamed to `lineStyle` so that it doesn't clash with the `style` attribute.
-- `svgPathProps` prop is removed because Vue supports inheritable attributes by default.
+- `svgPathProps` prop is removed and not needed because Vue supports inheritable attributes by default.

 `<FunctionGraphParametric />`

 - `style` prop is renamed to `lineStyle` so that it doesn't clash with the `style` attribute.
-- `svgPathProps` prop is removed because Vue supports inheritable attributes by default.
+- `svgPathProps` prop is removed and not needed because Vue supports inheritable attributes by default.

 `<Point />`

-- `svgCircleProps` prop is removed because Vue supports inheritable attributes by default.
+- `svgCircleProps` prop is removed and not needed because Vue supports inheritable attributes by default.

-### Composition functions
+### Differences in Composition functions (a.k.a. hooks in React)

 `useMovablePoint`